PRESTBURY

 Prestbury derives its name from the words for priest and burh or burgh the Saxon for a fortified place.
 In the Anglo Saxon period there were three missionary bases or minsters in Cheshire viz.
 St. John's Chester, Sandbach and Prestbury.

 At the Norman Conquest, the Manor of Prestbury came into the hands of Hugh Lupus, Earl of Chester.
 The church and manor were given to the abbey of St. Werburgh in Chester in 1153.
 The Norman chapel was built 1190 and rebuilt about 1750.
 The door and figures above it are original.
-The first four feet of the walls is original and the join with the newer masonry can be seen in the photograph below.
+The first four feet of the walls are original and the join with the newer masonry can be seen in the photograph below.
 Of the seven figures above the door some were already missing by 1592 when restoration work was carried out by Meredith of Henbury Hall (East Cheshire Past and Present, Earwaker, 1877).
 At one stage the chapel was used as a private chapel by the Davenports of Henbury.

 In 1589, after the Dissolution of the Monasteries, the church and manor were granted to George Calveley, George Cotton, Hugh Cholmondeley, and Thomas Legh.
 The first three gave their share of the manor, tithes and advowson to Thomas Legh of Adlington subject to an annual payment to the Dean and Chapter of Chester.
 The Leghs of Adlington have remained landowners in Prestbury and patrons of the living ever since.
 The earliest part of the church dates from 1220.
 The Downes monuments are shown on the page for Pott Shrigley.